Posts Tagged: Japan

 The Essence of Muji In a Building

-Muji are currently showing a fabulous new range of minimalist “huts” at a pop-up show in Tokyo.
+Muji are currently showing a fabulous new range of minimalist huts at a pop-up show in Tokyo.
 The medium sized, Scandinavian feeling hut, designed by regular Muji designer Naoto Fukasawa would make the perfect garden office.
-Imagine sitting there on a crisp cold day with the wood burning stove crackling away, a glass of Talisker in hand looking out overContinue Reading ›
+Imagine sitting there on a crisp cold day with the wood burning stove crackling away, a glass of Talisker in hand looking out over… Continue Reading ›

-My Farmhouse In Japan
+A Farmhouse In Japan

-“A film about place and memory, a farmhouse in Japan, and the lives of the people who called it home.”
-A wonderful film via Millican’s blog.
+A film about place and memory, a farmhouse in Japan, and the lives of the people who called it home.
+Via Millican’s blog.

-Dedicated to the City
+Dedicated To The City

-I was talking with a friend recently about cities; their similarities, their differences and what defines them.
+I love cities; it’s fair to say I’m Dedicated to the City.
+I was recently talking with a friend about cities; their similarities, their differences, and what defines them.
 It struck me that cities are so much more than places and people; cities themselves have their own character and personality.
-It is this character, this personality that makes a city almost like a person.
-As with peopleContinue Reading ›
+It is this character, this… Continue Reading ›

 Jet Lag Isn’t Fun

-I’ve been home from Tokyo for almost a week now and still I’m finding myself falling asleep, or resisting falling asleep, around 8pm and then unable to stay asleep beyond 4 or 5am.
-I’ve never had bad jet lag before and I have to say that I don’t like it.
-I didn’t suffer from jetContinue Reading ›
+I’ve been home from Tokyo for almost a week now, and still I’m finding myself falling asleep, or resisting falling asleep, around 8pm and then unable to stay asleep beyond 4 or 5am.
+Jet lag isn’t fun I’ve never had bad jet lag before, and I have to say that I don’t like it.
+I… Continue Reading ›